-Once you map a video to content, the encoding process is started in the server.
+Once you map a video to content, then the encoding process automatically starts in the server.
 During the encoding process, we convert the original video formats (i.e. if the original video formats are mov, flv, vob, m4v, mkv, avi, 3gp & mpg) to .mp4 (video codec - H264) format using FFMPEG.
 As .mp4 video format is supported by multiple platforms (i,e, Android, iOS, Web, etc.).
 So your end-users can play the encoded video on multiple platforms and devices.
-We also store the videos in different resolutions in the server after encoding.
+We also store the videos in different resolutions on the server after encoding.

 Note: We recommend uploading .mp4 videos to your Video Library to make the encoding process faster.